jamii/jamii.github.com/source/_posts/2016-09-04-notes-on-the-world-beyond-your-head-on-becoming-an-individual-in-an-age-of-distraction.markdown

 __I can follow along as far as the link between skill, agency and individuality.
 Reminds me of [making beliefs pay rent in anticipated experience](http://lesswrong.com/lw/i3/making_beliefs_pay_rent_in_anticipated_experiences/), in that developing real skill requires engaging with some external reality (although not necessarily one as 'real' as the author might like - developing extreme skill at, say, Starcraft is just as challenging as anything else).
 Reality is a thing that can be understood, predicted and manipulated, and learning to do so in any particular domain grants new agency.__

 __But, ironically, most of the ideas in the book do not produce anticipated experience, and are not concrete enough to be falsified.
 I admittedly didn't engage with every part of the book, but in the earlier parts where I made a strong effort to understand the author I kept running into confusions of terms.
 Ideas were connected by an appealing aesthetic similarity that wasn't grounded in actual prediction or observation.
-The book is too attached to the representations and abstractions it's using and forgets to map them back to reality to check that it's still working.__
+The book is too attached to the representations and abstractions it's using and forgets to map them back to reality to check that they still work.__

 __Worse, most of the argument is just disguised moralizing.
 Eg 'authentic' is used to mean direct or immediate, but later takes on a tone of moral value.
 Who wants to have inauthentic experiences?
 Around the middle the language becomes downright insulting and it devolves into a get-off-my-lawn.
 Disappointing.__